 ORoperator, but not both operators.

-When you define a process flow, you can optionally select an entity relationship.
-This relationship must a 1:N (One-to-Many) entity relationship.
+When you define a process flow, you can optionally select a table relationship.
+This relationship must a 1:N (One-to-Many) table relationship.

-More than one active process can run concurrently on the same data record.
+More than one active process can run concurrently on the same data row.

 You can rearrange tiles (Stages, Steps, Conditions etc.) on the process flow using drag and drop.